Walking or Hiking the Dingle Way and The Kerry Way – Some advice

 A self-guided walking holiday health and safety if you like.

-1. Know what you are about to do
+1. Know what you are about to do when Hiking the Dingle Way

 On a self-guided walking holiday, you will walk between 12 and 17 miles a day on a route described as easy to moderate with a maximum height gain of 660m – Mt.
 Brandon walk (2165ft) on the Dingle Way and approx. 376m (1200ft) on the Kerry Way.
 Underfoot the terrain will vary between mountain trail and sandy beach, country roads and farmland.
 You will be outdoors 4-7 hours every day.
 To enjoy the Kerry Way or the Dingle Way a reasonable level of physical fitness is required.